 You can’t resist a slice of this warm, cinnamon Amish Friendship Bread.
 This quick bread starts with a sweet sourdough and makes two loaves.
 Perfect for gift-giving!
+For the starter recipe, click here.

 I know you’ve all been waiting for this recipe.
 We shared our Amish Friendship Bread Starter recipe yesterday.
 If you haven’t gotten that sweet sourdough starter mixed up and fermenting on your countertop, what are you waiting for?